mephistopheles-8/atshtml/README.md

 You can do anything with the HTML output by defining `html5$out`; concatenate it into a buffer or send it to a socket -- it's up to you.

-At this phase, it's a proof-of-concept.
+At this time, it's a proof-of-concept.

 ## Why?